taikedz/bash-builder/README.md

 * customizable search paths for inclusion of files
 * a default library of useful functions to make developing in bash clearer and cleaner
 * a utility to collect and bundle assets and external scripts into a single executable
+* added syntax sugars (e.g. variable names in function signatures)
+* utility to execute bash-builder-augmented scripts

-Note that this is specifically intended for use with GNU bash - strict POSIX `sh` usage is not supported; run the copmatibility check using `bash src/compatibility.sh` to check that all tools on the system match the required versions.
+Note that the tools are specifically written against GNU bash and GNU coreutils - strict POSIX `sh` usage is not supported; run the compatibility check using `bash src/compatibility.sh` to check that all tools on the system match the required versions.

 ## Installing